A human wrote this. Watch them prove it.

 They got a code tied to it.

 When they finished, they hit generate.
-The code is permanently locked to exactly what they wrote — it can never be reused or reassigned.
+The code is permanently locked to what they wrote — and to the recording of how they wrote it.
+It can never be reused or reassigned.

 My dad used to say patience